Skip to main content

 Members

 /discord/<guild>/members/ lists one .json file per member.
-The user ID is appended after _ in the filename.
 Reading a member file returns the full member payload from the Discord API.

 Smart Commands